DorielRivalet/calculator/README.md

 ### Setting up local and remote repositories

 - First, let's start by making a repository on GitHub.
-- Next, open the terminal with `Ctrl+Alt+T` and then clone it to a local folder with `git clone git@github.com:yourName/calculator.git`.
+- Next, open the terminal with `Ctrl+Alt+T` and then clone the GitHub repository to a local folder with `git clone git@github.com:yourName/calculator.git`.

 ### Making the files